cteotia93/env_astronvim/README.md

 # env_astronvim
-This repository is to store my astronvim environment
+This repository contains configuration for neovim in astronvim environment.